Earl, NC Demographics

 A map of Earl's Population by Race

-Of the 776 places in North Carolina, Earl is the 707th most populous.
+Earl is ranked the 656th most populous place in North Carolina, out of 776 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Earl was ranked the 707th most populous place in the 2020 Census.

 Earl's White Population